martinrotter/textosaurus/README.md

         * convert to/from Base64 and Base64Url,
         * convert to/from URL encoded text,
         * convert to HTML escaped text,
-        * insert current date/time.
+        * insert current date/time,
+	- support for **external scripts**, which allow you to:
+	    * pass current selection/line/file/path to your script,
+		* run your script with custom interpreter (python, bash or arbitrary executable),
+		* get output of your script (as new file, replace selection/document, copy to clipboard),
+		* scripts run in worker threads (multithreaded environment),
+		* **settings of external tools is completely portable** (*),
 * Misc:
-    - all user data (settings, external tools definitions, ...) are fully portable (You can use the same user data shared via Dropbox on all supported platforms.),
+    - **all user data (settings, external tools definitions, ...) are fully portable** (You can use the same user data shared via Dropbox on all supported platforms.),
     - depends only on Qt and Scintilla,
     - relatively lightweight,
     - no JavaScript components, no bundled Chromium, no Electron, no web technologies inside,
-    - always OS
+    - always OSS.

+\* All custom external tools are executed via Bash by default, so you must have Bash available in all environments where Textilosaurus is used.
+On Windows, Cygwin is probably the best way to use Bash.